-I had always heard about the altitude sickness but had never experienced it.
+I had always heard about the altitude motion sickness (AMS) but had never experienced it.
 But this hike taught me how important it is to acclimatize and not to take altitude for granted.
+This story is to talk about how important acclimatisation is and it needs to be taken seriously.

-Let me give you a real life example, where my porter Ashish suffered a high altitude sickness.
+Let me give you a real-life example, where my porter Ashish suffered high altitude sickness.

 My guide Lal came into my room in the morning, asking if all our bags were packed.
 Since my friend Vijay and I were still struggling with packing, he requested us to pack them fast so our porter Ashish can take the bags and go to a lower altitude camp as quickly as possible.